Discover America's 11 Most Endangered Historic Places for 2019

 Archaeologists believe this area to be one of the country’s most culturally rich but unprotected landscapes open to oil and gas extraction.
 In the last two years, the Bureau of Land Management dramatically escalated leasing activity in the region, despite concerns from the National Trust, affected tribes, and our regional partners.
-Send a letter to the Department of the Interior urging them to recognize the cultural significance of these lands.

 James R. Thompson Center

 The James R. Thompson Center is Chicago’s best example of grand-scale Postmodern architecture.
 But Governor J.B.
 Pritzker recently signed legislation allowing for sale of the building within two years to help fill a state budget gap.
 Without preservation protections, the Thompson Center could be demolished.
-Add your name to our list urging Governor Pritzker to require retention and reuse of the Thompson Center when the building is sold.

 Bismarck-Mandan Rail Bridge